anenadic/data-organisation-spreadsheets/_episodes/01-format-data.md

    ensures that anyone can use the data, and is required by most data repositories and publishers.
 We will cover this later in the lesson.

-To see some of these rules in action, let's look at the following data from a survey of small mammals in a desert ecosystem.
-Different scientists have gone to the field and entered data into a spreadsheet.
-They kept track of variables like species, plot, weight, sex and date collected.
+Let's have a look at each of these rules in action.

 ### Tidy data principle

 Do not try to combine multiple variables in one cell.
-Here's an example of poor data collection:
+Let's look at the following data from a survey of small mammals in a desert ecosystem.
+Different scientists have gone to the field and entered data into a spreadsheet.
+They kept track of variables like species, plot, weight, sex and date when data was collected.
+Here's an example of poor data organisation:

 ![multiple-info example](../fig/multiple-info.png){: .image-with-shadow }